11 Games that will engage and challenge your preschoolers

 Skills it works on: Visual discrimination, attention, perception, reaction time, following directions, and perseverance.

-Goal of the game: Act out the pictures on the cards you draw.
+Goal of the game: Act out the words on the cards that you draw.
 The player who guesses correctly 3 times (only 1 guess allowed per turn) wins the game.